cscheffler/kafka-demo/README.md

      is storing its Kafka logs.
   5. Start your Zookeeper server
   6. Start your Kafka server
+  7. Re-create your Kafka topics

 Demo 4: Running a producer and multiple, balanced consumers
 -----------------------------------------------------------

+Run demo-producer.py and a few copies of demo-consumer.py simultaneously, in different terminals.
+You should see that the different consumers automatically read from different partitions.
+If a consumer is killed or added, the partitions being read will automatically be rebalanced between the consumers.

+Note that this will work only if your topic has more than 1 partition.
+Nothing useful happens if you have more consumers than you have partitions.
+See the "Configuration" section above on how to create a topic with multiple partitions.

 Demo 5: Performance tests